 Although it’s difficult I firmly believe that you can get to a good level from a very basic starting point with effort and determination.
 I’ve had a few images published over the years and provided the artwork for the Dorset Bird Report when it won UK Annual Bird Report of the Year.

-My approach is to fully finish the field sketches in pencil while out in the field and I then apply some watercolour (from colour notes made at the time) when I get back home.
+My approach is to fully finish the field sketches in pencil while out in the field (no bridge camera or photos used) and I then apply some watercolour or gouache when I get back home.
 This means I can get away with carrying less.
 I find that an angled telescope is better as you can look through the scope and at your sketchbook at the same time without moving your head, this means that the gap in time between seeing and sketching is reduced.

 Since 1985 I’ve taken a few pauses from birding, when my two daughters were young and after I left my full time job with Lloyds Bank to set up my own business teaching Landscape Photography (purely a hobby until then).
 When I returned back to birding more seriously in 2018 I also picked up my pencils and paint brushes and started sketching again.

 I’ve reached the 250 milestone only once before, in 1996 when I ended the year with 289.
 It’s unlikely that I will ever beat 289 as this involved trips to Scotland, the Farne Islands, Cumbria, Tyne and Wear, Cleveland, the Scillies twice, Cheshire, Cornwall 6 times, Devon 5 times, North Wales 3 times and Norfolk twice.
 Also more ‘local’ visits to Worcestershire, Gloucestershire, Nottinghamshire, Kent, Somerset, Staffordshire, South Wales, Dorset, Surrey, Sussex and Wiltshire.
 I don’t think I can face doing all of that again!!

 Chris Button, January 2020